5 Best Restaurant POS Systems (September 2023)

 Toast POS Review Summary

-Toast offers an awe-inspiring number of features and capabilities in a single platform.
-Since its start in 2011, Toast has rapidly expanded its offerings through constant new feature development and integration.
-Their platform delivers almost every tool a restaurant could need.
+Toast offers numerous features and capabilities in a single platform.
+Since 2011, Toast has rapidly expanded its offerings through constant new feature development and integration, delivering almost every tool a restaurant could need.

-Highlights include full order, inventory, labor, CRM, and analytics management alongside innovations like Toast Tables with reservations and waitlist management with integrated Google ordering.
-The extensive customization does mean a steeper learning curve than basic POS systems.
-However, Toast provides more than enough features and flexibility to meet most restaurants’ needs.
+Highlights include full order, inventory, labor, CRM, and analytics management, alongside innovations like Toast Tables for reservations and waitlist management with integrated Google ordering.

-Toast is ideal for small to medium-sized restaurants and coffee shops seeking an affordable all-in-one management platform.
-Integrations like online ordering and delivery provide small businesses with the capabilities to compete with larger chains.
+Toast is ideal for small to medium-sized restaurants seeking an affordable all-in-one management platform.
+Integrations like online ordering and delivery help small businesses compete with larger chains.

 4.5